1. Start from your real constraints, not from a map

 A simple way to decide is to score candidate cities on four axes:

-- Data depth and transparency.
+- Data depth and transparency (how confidently you can underwrite).

-- Operational complexity for you specifically.
+- Operational complexity for you specifically (distance, language, network).

 7. Connecting back to your Japan thesis